-Exposure to sunlight in the morning leads to earlier melatonin onset in the evening and makes it easier to fall asleep.
+Exposure to sunlight in the morning, and during the day, leads to earlier melatonin onset in the evening and makes it easier to fall asleep.
 Bright morning light has been shown to be effective against insomnia, premenstrual syndrome and seasonal affective disorder (SAD).

 See SAD - Seasonal Affective Disorder page for SAD benefits of morning light exposure.